 Nice, France FAQ

 Nice is located in the Provence-Alpes-Cote d’Azur region in the Alpes-Maritimes department in southeastern France.
 It’s the second-largest city on the French Mediterranean coast, after Marseille.
 Nice is located only about 30km from the French–Italian border.
-It’s also a perfect home base for exploring more places on the French Riviera.
+It’s also a great home base for exploring more amazing places on the French Riviera.

 Thanks to a pleasant Mediterranean climate and more than 300 days of sun a year, Nice is great to visit any time of the year.
 If you prefer smaller crowds and lower temperatures (15-20°C), choose any month in the lower season.
-If high temperatures (around 30°C) don’t bother you and you want to spend time on the beach – visit during the high season, from June to September.
+If high temperatures (around 30°C) don’t bother you and you want to spend time on the beach, visit during the high season, from June to September.

 It’s pronounced [nis].
 Still don’t know how to read it?
 Here’s a YouTube video where you can listen to correct pronunciation.

-3 days in Nice, France – Day 1
+3 days in Nice – Day 1

-During your first day in Nice you’ll discover the most important city landmarks located in the city center.
-All places are fairly close to each other within walking distance so there will be no need to use public transport (unless you want or have to).
+During your first day in Nice, you’ll discover the most important city landmarks located in the city center.
+All places are fairly close to each other within walking distance, so there will be no need to use public transport (unless you want or have to).
 Exploring all the mentioned places should take you no more than 8 hours, including time for dinner and dessert.

 Nice Old Town

-Old town area is fairly small and there’s no better way to discover it than just getting lost in a maze of its streets and slowly exploring every corner.
+The old town area is fairly small and there’s no better way to discover it than just getting lost in a maze of its streets and slowly exploring every corner.
 Cobblestone streets filled with quaint colorful houses, historical landmarks, religious buildings, vibrant markets, boutique and craft shops, restaurants, cafes… Wherever you turn, you’ll find something interesting among the streets of Nice old town.

 In our opinion, it’s best to explore Nice Old Town in the morning hours when there aren’t too many tourists yet and when the city comes to life.